 - looked after child or previously a looked after child (enhanced pupil premium)

 - has been adopted (enhanced Pupil Premium)

 The Pupil Premium is funded at the following rate(s) in primary schools:

 - Enhanced Pupil Premium= £1900

 At Courtney Primary, we use the most effective ways to improve attainment of all of our children by:

 - creating a culture of belief in each child’s potential

-- providing the children with good quality feedback – both verbal and written
+- providing the children with timely feedback – both verbal and written

 - removing as many barriers to learning as we can